 Why it has a high price tag?

-According to Material Safety Data Sheet (MSDS), the Liquid Paper contains solvent naphtha, resins, titanium dioxide, mineral spirits, dispersants, and fragrances, which make the small Liquid Paper bottle quite expensive.
+According to Material Safety Data Sheet (MSDS), the Liquid Paper contains the solvent naphtha, resins, titanium dioxide, mineral spirits, dispersants, and fragrances, which make the small Liquid Paper bottle quite expensive.

 15. Scintillation Cocktail – $210 per gallon